7 Different Types of Cloud Computing Structures

 Private Cloud

-- It gives organizations greater control over security and data which is safeguarded by a firewall and managed internally.
+- It gives organizations greater control over security and data safeguarded by a firewall and managed internally.

 - It can be hosted internally or externally.